jedcn/reveal-ck/doc/getting_started.md

 ### Ruby

 Authoring slides in ruby is slightly different.
 You can build a list of slides up programmatically or you can use a DSL.
-Whichever path you choose, there is a slight separation between the Ruby objects and the templates that are used to produce slide markup.
+When working in Ruby there is a slight separation between bare Ruby objects and the templates that produce the slide markup.

-This separation means that reveal-ck can provide "default templates" that produce markup that looks good while abstracting away the details of how the markup works.
-Learn More about Slides with Ruby.
+This separation means that reveal-ck can provide "built-in templates" which produce markup and look good while abstracting away the details of how the markup works.

 [Here's a page dedicated to creating slides in Ruby][reveal-ck-slides-with-ruby].